Measured Irrigation Videos

 This video is for smallholders using gravity feed drip irrigation on a small plot of land.
 By upgrading from programmed irrigation scheduling to measured irrigation scheduling, water usage may be reduced by 50% or more without affecting the yield.
-The cost of upgrading to measured irrigation is just the cost of a bucket and a steel pipe.

 (uploaded 14 February 2017, duration 5:14)

 This video is for anyone who uses drip irrigation (pressurised or gravity feed) and would like to reduce their water consumption.
 All that is needed is a bucket.
 After you have upgraded to measured irrigation, the number of litres per week emitted by each dripper is directly proportional to the nett evaporation rate.

 (uploaded 14 June 2016, duration 7:09)

 Dr Omodei was a Keynote Speaker at the 4th International Conference on Agriculture and Horticulture in Beijing, 13th to 15th July 2015.
 This is a video of Dr Omodei's keynote address.
 The title of the address was Measured Irrigation - Improving the water-efficiency of irrigation by changing the irrigation paradigm.